tahiat/specslice-evaluation/README.md

-This script executes Specimin on variaous bugs reported in checker frameworks and java JDK and records the execution status.
+This script executes Specimin on various bugs reported in checker frameworks and java JDK and records the execution status.

 # Execution command